idd-ly/random-colour/README.md

 2. Clone the fork
 3. Work!
 (See `index.js` for tips)
 4. Bring the project to our next class as complete as possible with clearly identified macro and micro steps

+//
+Steps.
+1. Randomize the colour RGB
+2. Change the Backgrounds
+3.